TimeDelta/learning-to-learn/README.md

     - Change input / output node mapping to data / meaning
       - Number of necessary IO nodes is different per task
       - Allows for tradeoff between time and memory costs in scalability of input / output sizes (like a saccade)
-- Use an evolutionary algorithm (variant of NEAT) to find the final starting point for the learning algorithm / model combination
-  - Incorporate time cost and memory cost into the fitness function
-    - e.g. for each task, a\*score + b/normalized_mem_cost + c/normalized_time_cost, where a+b+c=1 w/ d weight on area under this curve when plotted over each training iteration and e weight given to the value over the test set, where d+e=1 and take the "macro" mean (equal weight to every task).
-      - Scoring metric is defined separately for each task.
-      - This adds competing evolutionary pressures.
-One to generalize to unseen data (test set fitness) and another to quickly learn or memorize (area under training curve) with the ability to change each factor’s relative importance
-    - This also adds pressure to compress the behavioral dynamics across time and memory
   - Start with multiple initial populations (1 per part of the optimization process: losses, model arch, credit assignment, optimizer, etc.)
     - Each species would start from an implementation of existing algorithms ([details](#initial-populations))
       - Can generate computation graphs from open source code using PyTorch's TorchScript